 There are a number of reasons:

-Replacement chemicals were available, and could immediately replace CFCs.
+Replacement chemicals were available, and could almost immediately replace CFCs.

-There were only a few manufacturing plants of CFC's in the world to control.
+There were only a few manufacturing plants of CFC's involved.

 The cause and effect relationship between CFC's, chlorine, and ozone was scientifically well known, proven, and accepted.